sequencefilm/docs-and-issues/docs/README.md

 ## Feedback

 This site is designed to allow users to create, view, and discuss feedback on Sequence.
 We encourage you to share your thoughts and ideas with us and the community.
 To learn more, you can check out the [Contribute to Sequence Docs page](/contribute.md).

-However, if you're not on GitHub or need to get in touch directly, send an email to [lmcgartland@sequence.film](mailto:lmcgartland@sequence.film) with your feedback.
+However, if you're not on GitHub or need to get in touch directly, send an email to [team@sequence.film](mailto:team@sequence.film) with your feedback.

 <aside>
 ✨ <b>In-app feedback system coming soon</b> ✨
 </aside>